merovex-archival/merovex.github.io/_posts/2015-06-20-beetle-project-pt-3.markdown

 layout: post
 title: Starting on the Chassis (Beetle Pt-3)
 author: Ben Wilson
-description: After about six weeks of owning the Super Beetle, I'm finally coming to terms with the totality of this project.
-And, I will get back into editing novels soon.
+description: "After about six weeks of owning the Super Beetle, I'm finally coming to terms with the totality of this project.
+And, I will get back into editing novels soon."
 image: 1361002.jpg
-category: vw beetle
+category: VW Beetle
-comments: true
-sharing: true
-footer: true
-sidebar: true
 date: 2015-06-20 07:32
 modified_at: 2015-06-20 07:32
 created_at: 2015-06-19 20:00